 The Simulator runs a mockup board support package (BSP Mock) that mimics the hardware functionality.
 An application on the Simulator is run as a Standalone Application.

-Before an application is locally deployed on device, MicroEJ Studio ensures that it does not depend on any API that is unavailable on the device.
+Before an application is locally deployed on device, the SDK ensures that it does not depend on any API that is unavailable on the device.

-Fig. 20: MicroEJ Virtual Device Architecture
+Fig. 19: MicroEJ Virtual Device Architecture